- They really care about the company, customers and stakeholders - they are hardwired to make a difference

 Gordon MacKenzie’s book Orbiting the Giant Hairball has a quote that I like: ‘Orville Wright did not have a pilot’s licence.’

 If you have mediocre talent holding key innovation positions, play to their strengths – but provide proper coaching and support, and bring in external help if necessary.

 - How do you go about selecting the right people to work on high-risk/reward innovation projects?

 - How well do you share best practices in innovation and lessons learned from unsuccessful projects?

 - What else could you do to support innovation projects and engage staff in innovation?

-If you want to be more successful at innovation I recommend this great ebook Innovation Unplugged
+If you want to be more successful at innovation, I recommend the ebook Innovation Unplugged

 And if you would you like to have a pipeline of innovations driving growth, contact us at firstname.lastname@example.org